 Independent mental capacity advocates (IMCA) support and represent people in this situation.
 They look at the way particular decisions are being made but do not make the decisions on someone's behalf.
 Across Derbyshire the IMCA service is provided by Derbyshire MIND.

-The IMCA service also provide representatives as part of the Deprivation of Liberty Safeguards (DOLs) requirements which ensure that someone is only deprived of their liberty when it is in their best interest.
+The IMCA service also provides representatives as part of the Deprivation of Liberty Safeguards (DOLs) requirements which ensure that someone is only deprived of their liberty when it is in their best interest.

 To access the services, you can get a referral form from Derbyshire Mind or tel: 01332 623732.